keboola/connection-docs/tutorial/branches/tables-in-branch.md

 {: .image-popup}
 ![Changed transformation output](/tutorial/branches/figures/transformation-branch-output.png)

 As you can see, this run of the transformation only accessed branch buckets.
-It loaded the data from the HTTP extractor from the branch bucket as input and stored the output in two tables in another branch bucket.
+It loaded the data from the HTTP connector from the branch bucket as input and stored the output in two tables in another branch bucket.
 You can also examine the data in the tables to see that you indeed created a list of transactions with their dollar amounts.